abmoRobotics/Drivhus/README.md

 2. Configure project: Wait for the project to auto-configure or Ctrl+Shift+P and type: CMake: Configure
 3. Build project: Ctrl+Shift+P and type: CMake: Build
 ## Navigating in the folders
-All folder except "Simulering" is to be ignored.
+All folder except "Simulering" are to be ignored.
 The file ".vscode" contains the launch file.
 "include" and "libs" contains header filee.
 The "include" folder contains header files created by us and "libs" contains headers fildes from Imgui and SFML.
 Lastly the "src" folder contains all the cpp files.